Research Ethics Policy

 - Research conducted by hospital personnel involving review of patient records.

-2. Faculty Committees for Undergraduate Courses – to review and recommend (approval, approval with modifications, or rejection of) Requests for Ethical Review carried out within formal course requirements.
-An undergraduate research project should only be reviewed at the faculty level when it does not involve more than minimal risk.
+- Faculty Committees for Undergraduate Courses – to review and recommend (approval, approval with modifications, or rejection of) Requests for Ethical Review carried out within formal course requirements.

-At present, research involving animals cannot be carried out under the auspices of Royal Roads University unless the research is sponsored by, or in partnership with, an organization or institution that holds a Certificate of Good Animal Practice (GAP) from the CCAC or unless the research undergoes ethical review at an approved Research Ethics Board affiliated with a Canadian university.
+- Research Involving Animals – Research involving animals cannot be carried out under the auspices of Royal Roads University unless the research is sponsored by, or in partnership with, an organization or institution that holds a Certificate of Good Animal Practice (GAP) from the Canadian Council on Animal Care or unless the research undergoes ethical review at an approved Research Ethics Board affiliated with a Canadian university.
+Researchers must keep RRU apprised of the decision of the other organization’s review and the outcomes of the research.

 G. Membership and Review Processes of the Research Ethics Board and Sub-Committees